Axual/terraform-provider-axual/docs/index.md

   type = "Java"
   visibility = "Public"
   description = "Axual's Test Application for finding all Logs for developers"
-#  depends_on = [axual_stream_config.logs_in_dev, axual_stream.logs] # This is a workaround when all resources get deleted at once, to delete stream_config and stream before application.
+#  depends_on = [axual_topic_config.logs_in_dev, axual_topic.logs] # This is a workaround when all resources get deleted at once, to delete topic_config and topic before application.
 Mentioned in index.md
 }

 #